Programme structure - PhD

 PhD candidates who receive support from an external party in the form of funding, employment or other contributions must fill out an agreement with an external party.
 Being employed by a university hospital is not the same as being employed by UiO.

-You do not need to do anything if the changes are minor, i.e. if the main features of the original project description remain unchanged.
+You do not need to do anything if the amendments are minor, i.e. if the main features of the original project description remain unchanged.

-Changes to the project may mean that you have to nofify REC, NSD or other bodies.
+Please note that amendments in the project may mean that you have to notify REC, NSD or other bodies of the changes.

 Quality Assurance System for the PhD programme

 The Quality Assurance System for the Faculty of Medicine (pdf in Norwegian) was adopted by the Faculty Board 3 March 2015.
-The system will contribute to quality and further development of the PhD programme.
+The system shall contribute to the quality and further development of the PhD programme.

 Expected learning outcomes

 See goals for knowledge, skills and competences under expected learning outcomes.

 All PhD candidates must carry out a mid-term evaluation 15 to 18 months after admission to the PhD programme, calculated according to full-time PhD studies.
 The mid-term evaluation was implemented autumn 2015, and applies to all PhD candidates who have been admitted to the PhD programme as of 1.1.2015.